vijithassar/multiverse-json/README.md

 ```

-It is also possible for variants to contain variants, but in those cases you are highly encouraged to rethink the logical structure and titles of your piece, because otherwise you are mandating that all downstream JSON clients build, test, and debug recursive functions for retrieving content, e.g. an inner get_content_variant() running recursively inside an outer get_content_variant() or similar.
+It is also possible for variants to contain variants, but in those cases you are highly encouraged to rethink the logical structure and titles of your piece, because otherwise you are mandating that all downstream JSON clients build, test, and debug deeper recursive functions for retrieving content, e.g. an inner get_content_variant() running recursively inside an outer get_content_variant() or similar.

 In other words: variants are fine, and necessary, but in general a shallower tree structure will be more flexible, easier to read, and less prone to compile errors.